On 6 June 2018, the NSW Government passed a Bill in Parliament to amend the Companion Animals Act 1998 and Prevention of Cruelty to Animals Act 1979.

 Better data capture and traceability of cats and dogs

-The Bill will enable the Office of Local Government to deliver a new and improved Companion Animals Register (also known as the Pet Registry).
+The changes to the Companion Animals Act 1998 allows the Office of Local Government to deliver a new and improved Companion Animals Register (also known as the NSW Pet Registry).

 The Register will:

 - Provide more information about pet dogs and cats and their owners, including relevant information about breeders.